 On Friday it was not just Trevor, Jimmy, and Marshall’s gang at the wall, but a whole crowd of kids.
 Jimmy had to fight for his perch and Trevor’s too.
 This time when the music drifted down the lane and over the wall, instead of watching for the man, Trevor looked around him.
 Jimmy was up near the top, out on a branch that hung precariously into the lane.
-Marshall was just below him and then clustered about the trunk on the thicker limbs were boys from the upper grades, and a few girls, and even some of the braver little kids.
+Marshall was just below him, and clustered about the trunk on the thicker limbs were boys from the upper grades, a few girls, and even some of the braver little kids.
 The next tree over was full as well, and the one after that, and the next one too, and down below was the shuffling, milling mob.
-When they heard the music the chatter and the confusion ceased, faces lit up with delight, and everyone stood at rapt, wide-eyed attention, until the ragged man had wandered past, out of sight and earshot, around the bend that led to the great, brown river.
+When they heard the music the chatter and the confusion ceased, faces lit up with delight, and everyone stood at rapt, wide-eyed attention until the ragged man had wandered past, out of sight and earshot, around the bend that led to the great, brown river.
 And then they all remained in their reverie until they heard a commotion back at the school.

 “Uh oh,” said Marshall.
 “The teachers.”

 Trevor looked back across the playing fields.
-The principal was out in front, tie trailing over his shoulder, and behind him the gym teacher, behind her his homeroom teacher, and after that the dull, anonymous lot of them, faces contorted with anger and exertion.
+The principal was out in front, tie trailing over his shoulder, and behind him the gym teacher, behind her his homeroom teacher, and after that, the dull, anonymous lot of them, faces contorted with anger and exertion.
 A kid screamed and there was panic.
 Children were pushing and shoving each other out of the way, jumping out of trees, running in all directions.
 All that was left by the time the adults arrived were a couple of little ones too terrified to move, and Trevor – who hadn’t bothered with the laborious climb down, and Jimmy – who wouldn’t leave his friend.

 Trevor’s parents were furious.
 His mother blamed Jimmy in particular, and his father the refugees and the runaways and the roustabouts in general.
 Trevor spent all of Saturday in the house, just like every other Saturday, just like every Sunday, just like every holiday and every weekday evening.
 He watched TV, called Jimmy, played around on the computer, did some homework.
-In the evening he watched the sun set from up in his room.
-The police cruisers prowled by as they always did, at the edge of Orangeville, the search lights on the guard towers snapped on, and Trevor could hear the drones buzzing overhead.
+In the evening he watched the sunset from up in his room.
+The police cruisers prowled by as they always did, at the edge of Orangeville, the searchlights on the guard towers snapped on, and Trevor could hear the drones buzzing overhead.

 “Trevor,” someone whispered and he jumped.